gurpreetkaur2511/Induction-programme-1/README.md

 After a short break, we proceeded to visit the workshops as part of our practical orientation.
 I visited the Machine Workshop, where we were addressed by Er.
 Hakam Singh Sir.
 He gave us a clear explanation of the kind of practical work we would be doing in the workshop and also informed us about the marking scheme.
 With his vast teaching experience—having taught at the college since before 1988—he provided us with a meaningful understanding of the machines and tools we will be using.
 We also got the opportunity to tour the workshop and observe all the machines closely.

 Overall, Day 7 was a well-rounded experience.
 The P2P session helped us become familiar with the college culture through interaction with our seniors, while the workshop visit gave us an insightful glimpse into the practical aspects of our engineering education under the guidance of an experienced mentor.

+## 🌟 Conclusion: A Beautiful Beginning 🌟

+The 7-day induction programme has been a truly memorable experience for me.
+It wasn’t just an introduction to college life — it was the beginning of a new journey filled with inspiration, learning, and connection.

+Each session gave me valuable insights — from understanding the vision of the institution to discovering new skills and building friendships.
+I felt motivated, included, and excited about the path ahead.

+Most importantly, this programme helped me feel at home.
+I came in as a newcomer, but now I feel like a part of a vibrant community.

+“Every ending is a new beginning — and for me, this was the perfect start.”

+With gratitude in my heart and determination in my mind, I’m ready to step into the future, learn with passion, and grow every single day. 🚀